SelrahcD/selrahcd.github.io/_posts/2016-06-10-stop-using-database.md

 When your dealing with some data that doesn't look like likely to change often try not to use a database.
 Start with a simple representation based on value objects if you are onto POO.
 If in the long run that information appears to change a lot then use a database.
 Start with the simpler solution that works.

-If your a DBA, hate me, and want to tell me that I'm an awful person I'm on [Twitter](https://twitter.com/selrahcd).
+If you are a DBA, hate me, and want to tell me that I'm an awful person I'm on [Twitter](https://twitter.com/selrahcd).
 Feel free to comment below as well.